SimonPoparda/DataWarehousing-dvdrental/README.md

 -----------------------------------------------------------------------------------------

 ## Data Source
-The dataset used for this project is the DVD rental database, which provides information about movies, customers, rentals, stores, and payments etc. The data was provided by 'PostgreSQL Tutorial':
+The dataset used for this project is the DVD rental database, which provides, among others, information about movies, customers, rentals, stores, and payments.
+The data was provided by 'PostgreSQL Tutorial':

 [postgrestutrial](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/)